 The Nexia Home Intelligence System brings the smart home to life through strategic industry relationships with other consumer product leaders such as Lennar Homes; Powerhouse Dynamics eMonitor™: Pella: Verizon’s Home Monitoring and Control Service; Lowe’s smart home system, Iris™, and Trane ComfortLinkTM II Control thermostat controls.

 Related products include:

 Schlage® Home Motion Sensor: The new Schlage Home Motion Sensor can send a text alert when motion is detected to alert the customer that there are situations at home need attention.
 It can be synced with other products through Nexia to turn on a light or trigger a recording through a camera when motion is detected.

 Schlage® Home Door/Window Sensor: Schlage Wireless Home Door/Window Sensors into their Nexia System to monitor activities while they are away.
 Adding a Schlage Home Door/Window Sensor will enable them to confirm if doors and windows are opened or closed and receive text alerts when opened.

 For more information on Schlage Nexia products, visit www.schlage.com.

-To read additional Locksmith Ledger articles about home automation and residential keypad locks, visit http://tinyurl.com/securehome1-13.
+To read additional Locksmith Ledger articles about home automation and standalone keypad locks for residential applications, visit http://tinyurl.com/securehome1-13.